Metrication

 Metrication or metrification is the act or process of converting to the metric system of measurement.
 All over the world, countries have transitioned from local and traditional units of measurement to the metric system.
-This process began in France during the 1790s, and is still continuing more than 200 years later, with the modern International System of Units, as the metric system has not yet been fully adopted in all countries and areas.
+This process began in France during the 1790s, and has persistently advanced over two centuries, accumulating into 95% of the world officially exclusively using the modern metric system.
+Nonetheless, this also highlights that certain countries and sectors are either still transitioning or have chosen not to fully adopt the metric system.